What is Bio Sci 199?

 To obtain the updated immunization verification, please follow the instructions in Packet B.

-Continuing Packet A – please submit a new packet to Bio Sci Student Affairs Office before the deadline.
+Continuing Packet A – Please submit a new packet through the Research dashboard.

-Continuing Packet B – please complete a new packet and meet with Kristin or Sherry to go over the documents.
+Continuing Packet B – Please submit a new packet through the Research dashboard.
 This new packet will be valid until next Spring.
+ALL SUPPLEMENTAL MATERIALS WILL BE SUBMITTED TO YOUR PRINCIPLE INVESTIGATOR’S(FACULTY) OFFICE.
 We recommend repeating the computer based training for a refresher, but it is not mandatory.
 Reprint the certificates for the Annual Training, and Fire Extinguisher Safety Training.
 To obtain the updated immunization verification, make an appointment with UCI Student Health Center at (949) 824-5301 as soon as possible.
 Students who cannot complete the packets by the deadline, please consider enrolling in Bio Sci 199 the following quarter.
 It is the student’s responsibility to conduct enrollments in a timely manner.

 How to Find a Bio Sci 199 Faculty Sponsor